Thursday, August 30, 2007

 "Well, I work for a huge machine that never stops churning," I said, and marveled at the irony of my words.
 I thought, "I don't think I could ever serve a machine, no matter how big."

 Then, I started dreaming of going to a far flung place where no machine could ever reach me.
-Instead, I conjured images of the remote areas of Mindanao, where the machines are more deadly.
-People are getting killed by another type of machines---the machine guns--right in the places where they live.
+Instead, I conjured images of the remote mountains of Mindanao, where the machines were more deadly.
+People getting killed by another type of machines---the machine guns--right in the places where they lived.

-With the Human Security Act, the policies that cater to the World Bank and the global capitalist system, debt servicing, the deregulation of everything, privatization even of health services and more, the government of President Gloria Macapagal Arroyo is one deadly killer machine.
+With the Human Security Act, policies that cater to the World Bank and the global capitalist system, debt servicing, the deregulation of everything, privatization even of health services and more, even governments can be deadly killer machines.

-"Societies," "civilizations" are machines that demand subjection from everyone within reach.
-Even the groups fighting for change have to invent their own "machine" to fight the old, oppressive and abusive one.
+Societies, civilisation are machines that demand subjection from everyone within reach.
+Even the groups fighting for change have to invent their own "machine."

-Probably, in this life, there's no escaping the rule of the machine--but isn't it terribly sad and dreadful how such mindless inventions could take control over one's life????
+Probably, in this life, there's no escaping from the rule of the machine.
+But isn't it terribly sad?